eljefe303030/Melius/README.md

 ## Changelog

-3.0.1 is a hotfix release that is sfa egamne safe if coming from 3.0
+3.0.1 is a hotfix release that is save game safe if coming from version 3.0.
+However, I'd recommend just updating [Serenity of Stars](https://www.nexusmods.com/starfield/mods/13465) and disabling [powerofthree's Tweaks SFSE](https://www.nexusmods.com/starfield/mods/3621) if you are already on 3.0, as that will be much quicker for you.

 Version 3.0